jonathanluu0/Tic-Tac-Toe/README.md

 **Play Tic-Tac-Toe**

-Remind yourself how tic-tac-toe works by playing a few games with a classmate.
+Remind yourself how tic-tac-toe works by playing a few games with a friend

+**Scope out the project like a professional developer!**

+1. Break up the project into smaller goals.
+What's the simplest functional version of the game you can build?
+Don't built a car right away, instead first build a skateboard!

+2. Make a list of all of the work you will have to do.

+3. Divide the work into the project phases, estimate time until completion for each phase.

+4. Feel free to use a tool like (trello)[www.trell.com] or github issues to help you track your work.

+5. Get sign off from your "Project Manager" before starting your work.
+Then code it up and have fun!

 **Set up repository, files, and basic structure.**